benfinkelshtein/SINGLE/README.md

-# SINGLE Node Attack For Fooling Graph Neural Networks
+# Single-Node Attack For Fooling Graph Neural Networks

-This repository is the official implementation of SINGLE Node Attack For Fooling Graph Neural Networks.
+This repository is the official implementation of Single-Node Attack For Fooling Graph Neural Networks.

 ## Requirements